Why do audiences feel hard to understand art?

 Active audience engagement in art

 I choose interactive digital media art as a medium of active audience engagement in art.
-At that time, I believed physical moving or touch and response could be the key to making audiences understand art easily.
+At that time, I believed physical movements or touch and response could be the key to making audiences understand art easily.
 But I felt something missing.

 I wanted to find the essence of the interactive art.